antonjan/Solar-inverter-pvbutler-screen-scraping/README.md

 # Solar-inverter-pvbutler-screen-scraping
 This repository will have the PvButler solar wifi dongle code that will screenscrape the server.pvbutler.com website and get all your solar data and then send it to an mqtt server
 ## Usage
-Edit the config.ini with your details for username and password for pvbuttler website and mqtt server details and username and password in the config as in exsample below and save file in same directory as the python file
+Edit the config.ini with your details for username and password for pvbuttler website and mqtt server details and username and password in the config as in exsample below and save file in same directory as the python file<br>
+You will have to pip install some librayeries<br>
+pip3 install beautifulsoup
+pip3 install selenium
+pip3 install json
+pip3 install ?

     [DEFAULT]
     ServerInterval = 45 #Sec